CrewAI integration

 Connect the upstream services at getstack.run/services.
 For this example: a search provider for the researcher and Notion for the writer.
 Each service is connected once at the operator level; both agents inherit access according to the passport scope you issue them.

-4. Open a mission per agent
+4. Open a mission per agent (in the runtime)

 # Researcher mission — short-lived, scoped to search only

-researcher_mission = stack.passports.mission(
+researcher_mission = researcher_stack.passports.mission(

 agent_id=researcher.id,